maxludden/supergene-v2/books/book06/md/chapter-2053.md

 But when Nine-Life Cat first appeared, he made a point of lying down atop that holy coffin.
 Han Sen thought it was possible.

-“Don’t let me find you again, you *sshole Nine-Life Cat,” Han Sen thought angrily.
+“Don’t let me find you again, you asshole Nine-Life Cat,” Han Sen thought angrily.